 The Internet Assigned Numbers Authority (IANA) is responsible for globally coordinating the IP addressing systems and its role is to allocate IP addresses from the pool of unallocated addresses to the RIRs, according to their needs.
 Another key IANA role is the reservation of IP addresses for specific technical purposes, which is done following the direction of the IETF.
 Examples include Multicast assignments, transition tunnelling technologies and private use addresses.

 The continued rapid growth of the number of devices connected to the Internet is leading to the exhaustion of the IANA pool of IPv4 addresses.
+To prepare for this, a new version (IPv6) was developed by Internet Engineering Taskforce (IETF) in 1996 and provides a greatly expanded address space since it uses 128 bits to represent addresses (generating a new limit of 2128 addresses is equivalent to some 340 unidecillion.
 In February 2011, IANA assigned the last five remaining free blocks of IPv4 addresses to the five RIRs and IANA’s global IPv4 pool was exhausted.
 In anticipation of this exhaustion, in 1998 the IETF developed a new version -IPv6 - which provides a greatly expanded address space since it uses 128 bits to represent addresses (generating a new limit of 2128 addresses, equivalent to some 340 unidecillion).
 IANA began allocating blocks of IPv6 addresses in 1999, .

 The smooth migration from IPv4 to IPv6 represents a key global issue, the fundamental crux of which is that IPv6 and IPv4 are not compatible at Layer 3.
 The same infrastructure, equipment, etc. can be used for IPv6, but a modified Layer 3 stack must be deployed that supports both protocols: IPv4 and IPv6 [Source: CISCO-Nav6, Malaysia Joint contribution ].
 In addition, some applications (that use IP address literals) must be modified.
 While some point out that IPv6 implementation has been picking up relatively significantly in recent years [Source: ARIN, US], , absolute statistics show that IPv6 deployment is still low [Source: Algeria] and more could be done to encourage the deployment and smooth migration to IPv6.
 According to some, deployment of IPv6 should become a clearly-stated priority objective for national policy-makers and all stakeholders to enhance the pace of IPv6 deployment.
 The WTSA 2008, WTDC-2010, and Plenipotentiary 2010 resulted in Resolutions related to IP addressing that stressed the need for human capacity development and training with respect to IPv6 address deployment.

 Many have supported the approach that new IPv6 allocation policies could be similar to IPv4 policies, on a “first come, first serve” basis with ‘demonstrated’ need.
 However, some have suggested that this may represent a cause for concern.
 They caution that this policy has led to the occupancy of a substantial amount of the finite IP addresses in the IPv4 address space and may work against late entrants, especially developing countries.
 On the other hand, many argue that the IPv6 address space is virtually inexhaustible, and that the quasi-inexhaustibility of the IPv6 space means that any past issues regarding imbalances [Source: ARIN, CISCO] would be avoided in the future and therefore the previous allocation policies of the RIRs are feasible for IPv6.
 The background report of WSIS-Working Group on Internet Governance (WGIG) in 2005 acknowledged that “the current numbering management is required to ensure equitable distribution of resources and access for all into the future”.
+However, it is realized that IPv6 address policies apply from day 1, whilst IPv4 policies were by a subsequently process.